Integralist/integralist.co.uk/content/posts/how-i-use-ai.md

 mcp/google-workspace/               # Bundled Google Workspace MCP server
 ```

 The core directory is `.agents/skills/`.
-Every skill is written using generic,
+Every skill is written using generic
-harness-agnostic instructions ("prompt the user", "spawn a subagent", "read the
+instructions ("prompt the user", "spawn a subagent", "read the file").
+Claude
-file").
-Claude Code accesses them via a symlink
-(`.claude/skills -> ../.agents/skills`), while other harnesses (like Pi, Gemini,
+Code gets access via a symlink (`.claude/skills -> ../.agents/skills`), while Pi
-or OpenCode) load them directly from `~/.agents/skills/`.
+or Gemini CLI load them straight from `~/.agents/skills/`.

-When Claude Code supports unique capabilities (like path-scoped rules in
+When Claude Code supports handy features like path-scoped rules in
-`.claude/rules/`), those rule files are automatically generated from the
+`.claude/rules/`, I generate them automatically from the canonical conventions
-corresponding canonical skills (`conventions-go`, `conventions-markdown`,
-`conventions-mermaid`, `conventions-python`, `conventions-sql`) via
-`make rules`.
+skills (`conventions-go`, `conventions-python`, and so on) via `make rules`.

 ```bash
 # Install everything across all harnesses cleanly